jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

     (d) an offence committed outside New Zealand that, if committed in New Zealand, would constitute an offence specified in paragraphs (a) to (c).

 ### 29B Passenger endorsement may be reinstated in certain cases
-(1) A person who has a conviction for a specified serious offence may apply to the Agency to have the passenger endorsement reinstated if—
+(1) A person who has a conviction for a specified serious offence may apply to the Director to have the passenger endorsement reinstated if—
   (a) the person's passenger endorsement—
     (i) is deemed to be expired and of no effect under section 29A(2); or (ii) expired during the period beginning on 22 June 2005 and ending on the close of 15 January 2006; and (b) the person has not, with respect to a conviction for an offence specified in paragraph (a) or paragraph (b) of the definition of specified serious offence in section 29A(4), been sentenced to imprisonment for a term exceeding 12 months.
-(2) If an application is made under subsection (1), the Agency— (a) may reinstate the applicant's passenger endorsement if satisfied that allowing the applicant to hold a passenger endorsement would not—
+(2) If an application is made under subsection (1), the Director— (a) may reinstate the applicant's passenger endorsement if satisfied that allowing the applicant to hold a passenger endorsement would not—
     (i) be contrary to the public interest; and
     (ii) pose an undue risk to public safety or security; and